 Keys and his counterparts also successfully brought their saturated fat claims to the attention of the press.
 In the following weeks, months, and years the low-fat, high carbohydrate diet that Keys suggested boomed in popularity and the saturated fat myth became firmly established as fact.
 Keys was esteemed as “the face of dietary wisdom in America” (Taubes, 2007, p.
 21), and although there was still some doubt about the validity of his claims, many physicians followed his lead.
 The medical community was desperately trying to put a halt on the rising number of heart disease cases in America, and the saturated fat myth seemed to make sense.

 The Takeaway: So, what can we learn from all of this?
-Perhaps knowing this brief history of the creation of the saturated fat myth will make it easier to accept new myth-busting information.
+Perhaps knowing this brief history of the nature of the saturated fat myth will make it easier to accept new myth-busting information.
 But more importantly, this history reveals how imperative it is to question and challenge what our friends, the media, and even health officials tell us about nutrition.
 We must remember that good health depends on a few wise choices, but wise food choices depend on constant vigilance.

 Reference: Good Calories, Bad Calories (2007), by Gary Taubes,